ptraca/principles-of-software-eng/README.md

-Principles of Unit Testing
+Principles of Good Softaware Engineering

-Fast, isolated/independent, repeatable, self-validating and thorough/timely: principles of good unit testing.
+Curate list of links and articles on best practises for software engineering.